Ralph Yarl: What we know about the shooting of Black teen in Kansas City

 Under the conditions of his release, he is not allowed to possess weapons of any type or have any contact with Ralph or his family.

-He is due to appear in court for his arraignment on Wednesday.
+“We thought that this was something the DOJ should be looking into.
+They are (looking into it).
+It’s under investigation, they’ve received our complaint and now they’re looking into it.”

+On Monday, when asked if Mr Lester could be charged with a hate crime by the state, the prosecutor said that it would not be possible under Missouri law.

-Ralph’s attorneys have questioned why the suspect has not been charged with attempted murder.
+Ralph’s attorneys have also questioned why the suspect has not been charged with attempted murder.

 While Mr Merritt said the family is happy that two felony charges have been brought, he has questions as to why Mr Lester has not been charged with attempted murder.